malensek/mpower/README.md

 Power Monitoring with the mPower Smart Plug
 ============

 (These instructions assume the mPower Mini plug.
-For the larger plugs, this will only concern the first plug receptacle on the device)
+For the larger plugs, this will only monitor the first plug receptacle on the device)

 1. Plug in the mPower Mini
 2. Connect to the plug over WiFi